JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/Ministry.md

 The New Testament recognizes many groups of ministers.

 1. _APOSTLES_.
 	> “And his gifts were that some should be apostles, some prophets, some evangelists, some pastors and teachers....for the work of the ministry.”
-[Ep[UB 4:11.12](/en/Bible/Ephesians/4#v11).
+[Ep 4:11-12](/en/Bible/Ephesians/4#v11).
 	>
 	> “I, Paul,..... called to be an apostle.”
 [Rom 1:1](/en/Bible/Romans/1#v1).
 	>